ovidharshini/tp/docs/UserGuide.md

     </figcaption>
 <br>

-3. Type `assign 1 i/2` in the command window.
+3. Type `assign 1 i/2` in the command box.

     This assigns the second person in the list (Arjun Khatau) to the first job.
 Notice that the employee index (2) now refers to the second employee in the current list (Arjun Khatau), instead of in the original list (Kavya Singh).